N Carolina man pleads guilty to killing 3 Muslim students

 Barakat was shot several times as he stood in his doorway, autopsy results showed.
 His wife and her sister were shot in the head at close range inside the condo.

-Chapel Hill police say Hicks claimed he was provoked by competition over parking spaces at the condo complex.
+At the time of the shootings, Chapel Hill police said Hicks claimed he was provoked by competition over parking spaces at the condo complex.
 Relatives of the victims said they believed the shootings were a hate crime.

 The slain women's father, psychiatrist Mohammad Abu-Salha, testified to a congressional hearing on hate crimes in April that Hicks had expressed hateful comments about his daughters wearing head scarves in observance of their faith.